Should I Choose a Plan With a Low Premium or Low Deductible?

 Choose a Plan With a Low Premium or Low Deductible

-Key Features of High Deductible Plans:
+Key Features of High Deductible Plans

-When Does a High Deductible Plan Make Sense?
+When High Deductible Plans Make Sense

-• You’re young and not covering dependents
+• You’re young and have no dependents

-• You want to save on premiums
+• You want to save money on premiums

 • You can manage emergency costs if needed